 Amazon mattress FAQs

-Amazon offers a wide variety of mattresses at different price points.
-Depending on what your budget looks like, you can shop mattresses from as little as $199 or exceeding $500.
 Mattress sales are highly competitive in general, but Amazon isn't the best place to find them, because the ticket prices are so low to begin with.
-If you are hoping to find a discount on a mattress at Amazon, the Prime Day sales are perhaps your best hope, or the Black Friday mattress deals and following Cyber Monday mattress deals in November.
+There are sometimes see further discounts on the best Amazon mattresses, but no real pattern to when they'll arise.
+If you are determined to find a discount, Prime Day is perhaps your best hope (more on that in the next section), or the Black Friday mattress deals and following Cyber Monday mattress deals in November.

 Does Amazon make its own mattress?